chulminy/AE_ENVE_GEOE_121/README.md

 [**Discussion forum instruction**](#discussion-forum-instruction)

 ## Grading
-The final grade will be based on the total marks earned from two exams (midterm and final), nine programming lab assignments, and ten homework assignments. is not required but there is no extension on all lab and homework assignments.
+The final grade will be based on the total marks earned from two exams (midterm and final), nine programming lab assignments, and ten homework assignments.
+Percentages of each grade component are provided as:

-midterm exam, final exam, labs, and homeworks during the semester.
-Contributions

 Computer Lab (20%)
 Homework (20%)